 Results.
 Childlessness per se did not significantly increase the prevalence of loneliness and depression at advanced ages, net of other factors.
 There also was no statistical evidence for the hypothesis that childlessness increases loneliness and depression for divorced, widowed, and never married elderly persons.
 Sex, however, altered how childlessness and marital status influenced psychological well-being.
 Divorced, widowed, and never married men who were childless had significantly higher rates of loneliness compared with women in comparable circumstances; divorced and widowed men who were childless also had significantly higher rates of depression than divorced and widowed women.

 Those that have children tend to pity those that do not, and those without children resent being pitied.
 I ask you this: is it an accomplishment to reproduce?
+Twelve notable women (childless) that left their mark in a significant manner on society as a whole in one way or another:

 --Amelia Earheart